Machita incident: Incident

 On October 13, 1940, Indian agents arrived at Stoa Pitk to register eligible men of the village for the draft, but the O'odham refused to comply.
 After a few days, the tribal chief of police and a force of United States Marshals under the command of Ben McKinney raided Stoa Pitk to arrest Machita.
 The raid began at 2:00 AM on October 16, 1940.
 Entering with guns drawn and tear gas grenades at the ready, the law enforcement force captured Machita without a shot fired.
-While they withdrew, the O'odham villagers confronted the raiders and gained release of their chief.
+While they withdrew, the O'odham villagers confronted the raiders and released of their chief.
 They severely beat one of the marshals in the process.
 After the scuffle, the police retreated to Tucson, and Machita fled into the desert with 25 followers.

 The Bureau of Indian Affairs (BIA) tried to move quickly to suppress the "draft rebels," because they feared that the resistance to the draft would spread to other reservations.
 For the next seven months, Machita evaded both the police and the military.
 Machita and his band could have easily crossed the border into Sonora, Mexico, but accounts suggest that they remained within Arizona.

 O'odham oral tradition says that US Army aircraft bombed their villages.
 Documentation has shown that the "bombs" were sacks of flour dropped to mark the villages for ground searches, as they blended in with the surrounding desert.
 Machita and his band were finally apprehended without incident at Stoa Pitk on May 21, 1941.
 Machita and two followers were sentenced to serve eighteen months at the Terminal Island Federal Prison in California.
 Tribal chairman Peter Blaine persuaded the judge in the case to set a lesser sentence.